The Truth About Erythritol and Other Keto Sweeteners: A Fact-Based Guide

 • angeliKITTYx

-angeliKITTYx a year ago
+angeliKITTYx 2 years ago

 dang I just bought a bag of monk fruit + erythritol from Costco.
 I will be more conscious about using it sparingly!